 Medicare Hardship Exception Application

-- The period for eligible hospitals to submit hardship forms for the 2020 payment adjustment years has ended.
+- The deadline for eligible hospitals and CAHs to submit hardship forms for the 2021 (eligible hospital) / 2019 (CAH) payment adjustment year are:

 - More information on the Medicare Hardship Exception Application can be found here (PDF).